Dutch name: Post-World War II period (1945–present)

 Traditionally there was little difference between the Christian name ("doopnaam") and the name used in domestic spheres ("roepnaam").
 If someone's Christian name was Johannes, domestically he was referred to as Johan, Jan or Hans.

 After the war, the Dutch became less religious.
 Thus the Christian name and given name started to diverge, as personal names of foreign origin were adopted.
 In some cases these names are written more or less phonetically, for example Sjaak (French Jacques, English Jack) and Sjaan (French Jeanne).
 (See also Sjors & Sjimmie.)
 Working-class names Jan, Piet and Klaas (the Dutch proverbial equivalent to "Tom, Dick and Harry") were often replaced by middle-class Hans, Peter and Nico.
 Also, the urge to name children after their grandparents lessened dramatically.
 The change in naming also led to a new law on naming in 1970, replacing the old one, which had been in force since 1803.

 Nowadays, traditional official names are found, but often only as an addition to the modern name.
 Boys are more often given a traditional Dutch name than girls.
 Boys are also more commonly named after a family member while girls are simply named for the sound of the name.
-As in the past there is a certain difference between working class names and middle class names.
-As working class tend to adopt more modern names and names of celebrities as middle class names are more traditional.
+As in the past there is a certain difference between working-class names and middle-class names, as the working class tend to adopt more modern names and names of celebrities and middle-class names are more traditional.